-There is an important caveat that the CPS has the power to intervene and discontinue any private prosecution if it considers that there is either insufficient evidence of there is no public interest in the prosecution being brought.
+There is an important caveat that the CPS has the power to intervene and discontinue any private prosecution if it considers that there is either insufficient evidence or there is no public interest in the prosecution being brought.
 However, the risk of CPS intervention can be mitigated by engaging with the CPS from an early stage.

 That said, private prosecutions serve as a useful deterrent as they send a message that such offending behaviour will not be tolerated.
 Private prosecutions allow you as the prosecutor to drive the proceedings with the resulting timeframe of a prosecution reaching a conclusion being comparable, if not better, than in many civil remedies.

-It is therefore an attractive tool for those who operate in sectors with a high proportion of fraudulent activity, the insurance industry being one of them.
+It is, therefore, an attractive tool for those who operate in sectors with a high proportion of fraudulent activity, the insurance industry being one of them.

 So what of the safeguards to ensure fairness and proportionality with bringing a private prosecution and do they work?

-The Report acknowledged that “it is a strength of the current system that it enables corporate victims of crime to pursue justice when public authorities decline to intervene”.
+The report acknowledged that “it is a strength of the current system that it enables corporate victims of crime to pursue justice when public authorities decline to intervene”.
 It also acknowledged that there are a number of safeguards in place within the private prosecution system to ensure fairness whilst making a number of recommendations about how those safeguards could be improved.

-One such safeguard related to the costs of private prosecutions and the possible inequality that exists between the prosecution and defence in the context of costs recovery.
-The Report made recommendations about the extent to which private prosecutors can recover costs with a view to ensuring that “the rise in private prosecutions does not result in the development of a parallel system where the public interest, accountability and transparency are secondary to private interests.”
+One such safeguard is related to the costs of private prosecutions and the possible inequality that exists between the prosecution and defence in the context of costs recovery.
+The report made recommendations about the extent to which private prosecutors can recover costs with a view to ensuring that “the rise in private prosecutions does not result in the development of a parallel system where the public interest, accountability and transparency are secondary to private interests.”

-The Report prompted a recent Government announcement that it intends to review what it described as “inequitable” funding arrangements between private prosecutors and defendants.
+The report prompted a recent government announcement that it intends to review what it described as “inequitable” funding arrangements between private prosecutors and defendants.
 It is therefore proposed to limit prosecutors’ costs recovered from a defendant with those costs to be capped at legal aid rates or the equivalent of what would have been sought by the CPS.
 Whilst such action may be a possible deterrent to bringing a private prosecution, it is likely to be some time before such a change is implemented.

-If the intention is, with the implementation of these funding changes, to seek to limit the number of private prosecutions to be brought, then further funding needs to be provided to the investigatory bodies and prosecuting authorities in order to enable them to deal with a broader scope of offending than they are capable of doing at present, and in a timely manner.
+If the intention is, with the implementation of these funding changes, to seek to limit the number of private prosecutions to be brought, then further funding needs to be provided to the investigatory bodies and prosecuting authorities in order to enable them to deal with a broader scope of offending than they are capable of doing at present and in a timely manner.

 The decision to bring a private prosecution should not be taken lightly and the team picked to advise and assist needs to be experienced at doing so.
 To state the obvious, there is a lot at stake and recent cases have shown the potential adverse consequences.